sublevelgames/sublevelgames.github.io/_posts/2022-10-11-fruits-match.md

 <a href="https://y8.com/games/fruits_match_tiles" class="btn btn-primary btn-lg">🕹️y8.com</a>

 <a href="https://gamemonetize.com/fruit-match-game" class="btn btn-primary btn-lg">▶️gamemonetize.com</a>
+- This version is mobile-optimized.

 <a href="https://gamedistribution.com/games/fruits-match" class="btn btn-primary btn-lg">▶️gamedistribution.com</a>
+- This version is mobile-optimized.

 Fruits Match is a match-three game where you collect three matching tiles to clear them.